jacobras/ComposeActionMenu/README.md

 # Migrating from 1.x to 2.0.0

 Compose Action Menu version 2 is built using KMP.
-Android-specific resource support is replaced with generic String + Painter support.
+Android-specific resource support is replaced with string + Painter support.

 1.x: